ECHOEProject/echoe/doc/documentation.md

 ## Numerals

-Where possible, the markup of numerals in `<num>`{.xml} excludes such adverbial uses as _āna_ "only."
-Because this practice involves a grey zone, and many instances of _ān_ may functionally be understood as indefinite articles, you may choose to exclude `@n="1"` from analysis depending on your aims.
+Where possible, the markup of numerals as `<num>`{.xml} excludes such adverbial uses as _āna_ "only, alone."
+Because this practice involves a gray zone, and many instances of _ān_ may functionally be understood as indefinite articles, you may choose to exclude `@n="1"` from analysis depending on your aims.

 ## Named Entities